 To fully illustrate: Back in 2014, researchers looked at the remains of a group of people living on an island north of Japan.
 This community flourished, had lots of babies (a sign of health to scientists), and members lived to an old age.
 So to figure out what made this hunter-gatherer community so fertile and healthy, researchers looked at when babies weaned and what they ate: pre-chewed fish liver, salmon, bear ribs, herring roe aka fish eggs, some roots, and seal oil.

-I don’t know about you, but I shop for food at a grocery store and eat my fair share of packaged stuff.
+I don’t know about you, but I shop for food at a grocery store and eat my fair share of processed and packaged food.
 I love seafood, but it’s not an everyday thing.
-And I have never eaten truly wild game meat.
-Which means my babies aren’t getting any of this either.
+I have also never eaten truly wild game meat, which means my babies aren’t getting any of this either.

 Before my second pregnancy, I was already taking a prenatal and some fish oil.
-Because the bottomline is this: our modern diet has some gaps.
-And a prenatal makes sure you’re getting what you need.
+Because the bottom line is this: our modern diet has some gaps, so a prenatal makes sure you’re getting what you need.

-But — as you might guess — some prenatals are less than amazing.
-Here’s my list of what the best prenatals have…along with some recommendations.
+But — as you might guess — some prenatal vitamins are less than amazing.
+Here’s my list of what you should be looking for in a prenatal vitamin.

 If you’re interested in book smarts and good mental health for your little one, take note of choline.
 It’s a nutrient that is uber important for brain power and the integrity of cell membranes.
 During pregnancy, it plays a role similar folate.